 Article 13 Evaluation of regional electricity crisis scenarios at a national level

-Each relevant regional electricity crisis scenario identified in accordance with Article 12, shall be assessed at a national level by TSOs, in close cooperation with the national competent authority.
-For each Member State, regarding each relevant regional electricity crisis scenario, the TSO(s) shall assess their severity and cross-border dependencies in accordance with Articles 7, 8 and 9.
+Each relevant regional electricity crisis scenario identified in accordance with Article 12, shall be assessed and simulated (to the extent relevant simulation tools are available) at a national level by TSOs, in consultation with the relevant RCCs and close cooperation with the national competent authority.
+This assessment shall be based on, ENTSO-E guidance for the use of common and comparable data.

+For each Member State, regarding each relevant regional electricity crisis scenario, the TSO(s) shall assess their risk rating and cross-border dependencies in accordance with Articles 7, 8 and 9.

 For each Member State, the TSO(s) shall specify the likelihood and the impact on the electricity system of each regional scenario consistent with the rating scales provided (Appendix I), in accordance with paragraphs (1) and (2) of Article 7.
 TSOs shall collaborate with their competent authority and provide a single evaluation for each electricity crisis scenario.
-TSOs who belong to the same Member State shall coordinate with other TSOs within the Member State.
+TSOs who belong to the same Member State shall coordinate with other TSOs within the Member State, including use of common and comparable data and information.

+The model-based simulations may be introduced gradually, starting with a limited number of scenarios for the first evaluation of regional scenarios following the adoption of this methodology to take account of the difficulties and time required to model certain types of scenarios.
+RCCs shall support TSOs in assessing cross-border dependencies, ensuring consistency of both data and results.

 Within six weeks from receiving the regional scenarios for a national impact evaluation, for each Member State, the TSO(s) shall provide to ENTSO-E the completed national impact evaluation template in accordance with Appendix III.3 on the evaluation of national impact to the regional electricity crisis scenarios.

 Article 14 Ranking of electricity crisis scenarios